Fire and rescue services

 You'll need a visa to enter Kuwait.

 Entry and exit conditions can change at short notice.
-Contact an embassy of Kuwait for details about visas, currency, customs and quarantine rules.
+Contact your nearest Embassy of Kuwait for details about visas, currency and customs rules.

 If you overstay your visa, you'll face a large fine or travel ban.
 Check the expiry date on your visa.